FinalForms Security, Data Privacy, and Compliance

 - Authorized staff must pass two-factor authentication no fewer than three times to access data center floors.

-- All visitors and contractors are required to present identification and are signed in and continually escorted by authorized staff.
+- All visitors and contractors are required to present identification and are signed in and always escorted by authorized staff.

-- Worldwide facilities have been audited and granted many certifications.
+- Worldwide facilities have been audited and have received many certifications.

 - Linked is the AWS SOC 3 Report.

-We have several policies of our own in place that ensure the highest level of security is taken when handling client information outside of our web application.
+We have several policies of our own in place that ensure the highest levels of security when handling client information outside of our web application.

 - Developer machines do not store sensitive information locally.